-Responding to Need and Demand in Utica How can Utica meaningfully respond to its housing need and housing demand challenges?
+Responding to Need and Demand in Utica

+How can Utica meaningfully respond to its housing need and housing demand challenges?
 What does it mean to apply the Housing Policy and Investment Framework to emerging opportunities in ways that move Utica in a positive direction?
-Part 1 defines housing need and demand and outlines two conditions that are central to understanding Utica's housing market: need is high and demand is low.
-It also quantifies the overall magnitude of these challenges.

-Addressing either challenge in a community of Utica's size and resources is daunting and potentially paralyzing-especially when it comes to meeting overwhelming needs.
-Fixating on the magnitude of the challenge is a recipe for inaction, or for interventions that are more focused on outputs (units built, households served) than on broader strategic outcomes for the community.
 The key to meaningful responses in the face of these challenges is to maximize the potential of every decision and every project to move the needle in the right direction-to see levels of need and cost burden decline, and to capture a fairer share of regional demand.
 Along those lines, the first principle outlined in Part 2 may be the most essential-ensuring that every effort achieve multiple aims to give it the strongest potential to move the needle.

-This is especially critical when it comes to addressing housing needs.
-In addition to providing adequate and affordable living spaces, efforts should strive to:
+This is especially critical when it comes to a needs.
+In addition to providing adequate an efforts should strive to: